The Impossible Machine

 The brainchild of John Keely, the Hydro-Pneumatic etc. etc., was going to provide the world with cheap energy for centuries.
 Keely was from Philadelphia, and during the middle of the 19th century, he bounced around in a variety of jobs―carnival barker, mechanic, painter . . .

 In 1872, he made a dramatic announcement.
 He had discovered a new physical power previously unknown to humankind.
-He was going to use atoms from water.
+He was going to use the restless atoms from water.
 As the atoms are in constant motion, all you have to do is harness that movement and harvest what he called their “etheric force.”

 This is where the Hydro-Pneumatic gizmo comes into play.
 At demonstrations, he would pour some water into his machine that would burble and rumble, and within seconds, it would start producing high pressure.

 Then came the pitch.
 To get this miraculous invention into production, he needed investors.
 Before you could say perpetual motion, Keely had scooped up $5 million.
-They were delays, of course, inevitable in developing cutting-edge technology; a “shifting resonator” and “vaporic gun” were needed, and the “etheric generator” needed some tweaking.
+There were delays, of course, inevitable in developing cutting-edge technology; a “shifting resonator” and “vaporic gun” were needed, and the “etheric generator” needed some tweaking.

 Investors were pressed to increase their contributions because money was going to be made.
 Oh my word, great, enormous uncountable piles of the stuff!
 The Keely Motor Company was listed on the New York Stock Exchange in 1890.
 It traded steadily despite the fact that real scientists pointed out there were flaws in Keely’s theories—really big flaws, as it turned out.

 The astonishing machine had a reservoir of compressed air hidden away in its innards.
-But John Ernst Worrell Keely escaped any consequences for his chicanery by the rather drastic strategy of dying before everything hit the fan.
+But, John Ernst Worrell Keely escaped any consequences for his chicanery by the rather drastic strategy of dying before everything hit the fan.

 - Lest you think we are now too sophisticated to fall for this sort of malarkey, take a look at crowdfunding websites.
 There, you will find folk trying to raise money to fund their perpetual motion inventions, and there are always rubes who fall for it.